Intervention/docs/httpauth/v5/getting-started/introduction.md

 ### 2. Ask User for Credentials

-After you created a HTTP authentication instance, you have to call `secure()` to secure the resource.
-This results in a 401 HTTP response and the browser asking for credentials.
+After you create an HTTP authentication instance, you need to call `secure()` to secure the resource.
+This results in a 401 HTTP response and prompts the browser to ask for credentials.

 ```php
 $auth->secure();
 ```

-A character string can optionally be passed to the method.
+A string can optionally be passed to the method.
 This is displayed if authentication fails.
 Output from template engines can also be used here.

 ```php